-That's it!
+That's it !

-In case you want to remove all the temporary files and the compiled files (in order to disable Fortran acceleration), use make clean instead of make in the commands above.
+In case you want to remove all the temporary files and the compiled files (in order to disable Fortran acceleration, or after an upgrade on your equation files), use make clean instead of make in the commands above.